luismedinacoca/cypress-automation-framework-testing/README.md

-# Lecture127 - SCROLL INTO VIEW
+# Lecture128 - DRAG AND DROP:

 ```
 cypress